Model scenario - fictional brokerage

 Yet no agent measures which photos actually work

-The buyer's first decision - "Do I click on this listing?" - is made in under 3 seconds.
+The buyer's first decision - "Do I click on this listing?" - is made in seconds.
 Cover photo, price, location.
 After that, photo quality decides whether an enquiry comes in or not.
 Still, listing photos are produced by most agents out of habit rather than for effect.

 The data for optimisation already exists: portal statistics (views, click rate, enquiry rate), photo characteristics (brightness, perspective, room type), text length, keyword density.
 We connect them into a model that says: "This listing performs 34% below its potential - here is why."